LivingLegacyMedia/vowbound/chapter_06.md

 "You seem to know a lot about the court for a merchant."

 "I asked questions.
 Listened to gossip.
 When you're tracking someone, you learn to gather information quickly."
 She finished her wine.
+"I talked to three different merchants today who'd been to the palace.
+They all said the same thing—the King is losing control.
+His advisors are fighting among themselves.
+Some want to negotiate with the Hollow.
+Others want to fight.
+And the King keeps changing his mind about what to do."

+"That's not encouraging."

+"No, it's not."
+She stood, shouldering her pack.
 "Just be careful.
-Don't trust anyone who offers you easy answers.
-And don't accept any trades without thinking them through completely."
+Don't trust anyone who offers you easy answers."

-"Sound advice."

-"I've learned it the hard way."
-She stood, shouldering her pack.
+"Sound advice.
+I learned that lesson the hard way already."

+Mira paused, studying him.
+"You made a trade with them, didn't you?
+The Hollow."

+"Not with the Hollow.
+But I've paid a heavy price for what I know."
+He didn't elaborate.
+Some costs were too personal to share with someone he'd just met.

+She seemed to accept his answer.
+"Then you know.
+You know what it's like to lose something you can't get back."

+"I do."

+"Good.
+Then maybe you won't think I'm crazy for going after my brother."
+She managed a tired smile.
 "I'm in room seven if you need anything.
-Or if you learn something that might help me find Torin."
+Or if you learn something at the palace that might help me find Torin."

 "Where will you be tomorrow?"

 "Asking more questions.
 Chasing more rumors.
 Same as every other day."
-She managed a tired smile.
+Her smile faded.
 "Good luck with the King.
 Try not to let him throw you in the dungeon."

 "I'll do my best."